Last updated on March 11th, 2019 at 09:02 pm.

 Okay, probably not.
 But you may not be destined for that lifestyle anyway.
 In reality, early retirement is not for everyone.
 And I am not the only one who has highlighted the limitations of early retirement.

 Truthfully, the RE part of financial independence retire early is something that sounds nice but may not actually be feasible.
-FI isn’t easy but is much more achievable than RE is.
+Financial independence alone isn’t easy.
+But it’s much more achievable than early retirement is.

 What is Retirement?